Cinnamomum cassia

-Cinnamomum cassia, called Chinese cassia or Chinese cinnamon, is an evergreen tree originating in southern China and widely cultivated there and elsewhere in South and Southeast Asia.
+Cinnamomum cassia, called Chinese cassia, cassia cinnamon, or Chinese cinnamon, is an evergreen tree originating in southern China and widely cultivated there and elsewhere in South and Southeast Asia.
 It is one of several species of Cinnamomum used primarily for its aromatic bark, which is used as a spice.
 The buds are also used as a spice, especially in India, and were used by the ancient Romans.

 Description

 The tree grows to 10–15 m tall, with grayish bark and hard, elongated leaves that are 10–15 cm long and reddish when young.

 Origin and types

 Chinese cassia is a close relative to Ceylon cinnamon (C. verum), Saigon cinnamon (C. loureiroi), Indonesian cinnamon (C. burmannii), and Malabar cinnamon (C. citriodorum).
 In all five species, the dried bark is used as a spice.
 Chinese cassia's flavor is less delicate than that of Ceylon cinnamon.
 Its bark is thicker, more difficult to crush, and has a rougher texture than that of Ceylon cinnamon.
 Cassia cinnamon is the most popular variety of cinnamon sold and consumed in North America.

 Chinese cassia is produced in both China and Vietnam.
 Until the 1960s, Vietnam was the world's most important producer of Saigon cinnamon, which has a higher oil content, and consequently has a stronger flavor.
 Because of the disruption caused by the Vietnam War, however, production of Indonesian cassia in the highlands of the Indonesian island of Sumatra was increased to meet demand.
 Indonesian cassia has the lowest oil content of the three types of cassia, so commands the lowest price.
 Chinese cassia has a sweeter flavor than Indonesian cassia, similar to Saigon cinnamon, but with lower oil content.